-Alcaraz dethrones Sinner to win US Open in latest Grand Slam duel
+Alcaraz dethrones Sinner to win US Open in four sets

 - list 2 of 2Big dreams but no protein shake: Yemeni bodybuilder fighting to make it

-In a perfect echo of the triumph that first propelled him to the number one spot in 2022, Alcaraz’s second New York title lifted him back to the top of the world rankings as the 22-year-old Spaniard displaced Sinner and took his Grand Slam trophy haul to six.
+In a perfect echo of the triumph that first propelled him to the number one spot in 2022, Alcaraz’s second New York title lifted him back to the top of the world rankings, as the 22-year-old Spaniard displaced Sinner and took his Grand Slam trophy haul to six.

-“I want to start with Jannik, it’s unbelievable what you’re doing the whole season, great level during every tournament that you’re playing … I’m seeing you more than my family,” said Alcaraz, who took his win-loss record with Sinner to 10-5.
+“I want to start with Jannik.
+It’s unbelievable what you’re doing the whole season; great level during every tournament that you’re playing… I’m seeing you more than my family,” said Alcaraz, who took his win-loss record with Sinner to 10-5.

 “It’s great to share a court, to share the locker room, to share everything with you.

 “I’m just really proud about the people I have around.
-Every achievement I’m having is because of you, thanks to you … this one is yours.”
+Every achievement I’m having is because of you, thanks to you… This one is yours.”

-As grey clouds hovered over the iconic Arthur Ashe Stadium, Alcaraz continued to deliver the sunshine tennis that has lit up Flushing Meadows over the last fortnight, consolidating an early break by faking a drop to hit a winner that wrong-footed Sinner.
+As grey clouds hovered over the iconic Arthur Ashe Stadium, Alcaraz continued to deliver the sunshine tennis that has lit up Flushing Meadows over the last two weeks, consolidating an early break by faking a drop to hit a winner that wrong-footed Sinner.

-He beamed after pulling off an outrageous half-volley at the net and wrapped up the opening set shortly afterwards, finishing it off with a big serve that Sinner crashed into the net as the Italian’s metronomic precision briefly deserted him but Sinner hit back to take the next set after saving an early break point.
+He beamed after pulling off an outrageous half-volley at the net, and wrapped up the opening set shortly afterwards, finishing it off with a big serve, which Sinner crashed into the net as the Italian’s metronomic precision briefly deserted him.
+But Sinner hit back to take the next set after saving an early break point.

 It was the third straight Grand Slam final between the duo this year.